Waste Management Recycling ♻️

 “Plastic packaging waste is a huge problem around the world.
 Despite efforts in some European countries such as plastic bottle deposit schemes or having to pay for plastic bags in the supermarket, the average EU citizen creates 31kg of plastic waste per year.
 The worst country by a long way though is Ireland.
 61kg of packaging is thrown away by the average Irish person, 9kg more than the second most prolific country, Luxembourg.”

 If you put this in perspective in the waste management recycling industry, 60kg of recycling waste would fit in a 1-metre bin; that is the industry standard weight.
-Of course, you need to consider what type of business you operate – whether it is an office, restaurant, or any other type of businesses which, understandably, produces a considerable amount of waste.
+Of course, you need to consider what type of business you operate – whether it is an office, restaurant, or any other type of business which, understandably, produces a considerable amount of waste.

 Waste management recycling is growing in importance as people care more and more for the environment.
 When starting a business, it is often tricky to estimate your actual waste bin needs.
 Speak to Waster if you have any questions.